davegarvey/tyk-jenkins-cicd-sync/readme.md

 1. Dev uses git to pull repo so that they have the latest version of the files
 2. Dev uses tyk-sync to `publish` updates into their local Tyk installation so that their local Tyk install is up-to-date
 3. Dev uses Tyk Dashboard to work on any changes to the APIs/Policies on their local Tyk installation
-4. Dev uses tyk-sync to dump their updated API/Policies from their local Tyk installation
+4. Dev uses tyk-sync to `dump` their updated API/Policies from their local Tyk installation to disk
 5. Dev uses git to create a new branch to store their updated files
 6. Jenkins detects change to source, triggers build
 7. Jenkins runs tests but does not deploy as change is in a branch